partner

 The “Spotlight” format is an exciting addition to the biennial festival for art with light in Vorarlberg.
 Asynchronous to the four-day “Lichtstadt Feldkirch” event, every two years we focus on one artist or group of artists and invite them to realize a project in public space.
 As a venue for light art, Feldkirch’s urban space offers numerous opportunities to experience our present, break viewing habits or illuminate the past using architecture, light and technology.

-From 9th to 12th October 2024, the “Spotlight” event in Feldkirch, Austria, organized by the Lichtstadt association, will showcase a cutting-edge light art installation titled “Crystalline”.
-Created by Sofia Hagen, a multidisciplinary artist and architect originally from Vorarlberg and currently based in London, the installation is an intriguing fusion of art, design, and architecture.
+From 9th to 12th October 2024, the “Spotlight” event in Feldkirch, Austria, organized by the Lichtstadt association, showcased a cutting-edge light art installation titled “Crystalline”.
+Created by Sofia Hagen, a multidisciplinary artist and architect originally from Vorarlberg and currently based in London, the installation was an intriguing fusion of art, design, and architecture.

 “Crystalline” features a 2.7 metres tall, illuminated salt crystal, prominently positioned in the historic centre of Feldkirch.
-This central piece is accompanied by smaller crystals, all of which are crafted from recycled medical plastic waste using advanced 3D printing technology.
-These sculptures are not only visually striking but also incorporate specifically designed light and sound elements that interact with the surrounding architecture, creating an immersive experience.
+This central piece was accompanied by smaller crystals, all of which were crafted from recycled medical plastic waste using advanced 3D printing technology.
+These sculptures were not only visually striking but also incorporate specifically designed light and sound elements that interacted with the surrounding architecture, creating an immersive experience.

-The installation offers a unique blend of sustainable materials, innovative technology, and artistic expression that harmonizes with the historic context.
-The event is set to be a captivating experience, showcasing Sofia Hagen’s talent in combining various artistic disciplines with a focus on environmental sustainability.
+The installation offered a unique blend of sustainable materials, innovative technology, and artistic expression that harmonized with the historic context.
+The event was set to be a captivating experience, showcased Sofia Hagen’s talent in combining various artistic disciplines with a focus on environmental sustainability.

-The light art installation is open to the public free of charge on four evenings.
+The light art installation was open to the public free of charge on four evenings.

 Crystalline